Descendants of Captain Arthur Fenner

 In 1998, Richard was involved in his first international mission trip with a group of Southern Baptists from Michigan.
 In the following years, he independently developed relationships with people in several foreign countries, including China, Uganda, India, and Russia.
 On 5 Aug.
 2008, he launched his own network of churches, First Church House of God, in Vijayawada, India.

-In contrast to his own itinerant childhood, Richard raised his family in the one home in Kalamazoo's Vine neighborhood from 1979 to 2003, then purchased 12 acres of land near Mattawan, MI, dubbed Inspiration Valley.
+In contrast to his own itinerant Navy childhood, Richard raised his family in one home in Kalamazoo's Vine neighborhood from 1979 to 2003, then purchased 12 acres of land near Mattawan, MI, dubbed Inspiration Valley.

 1. Christopher Jon Fenner [b 28 Feb.
 1981 at Kalamazoo, MI].